-I recently hosted a call where everyone participating had a traditional 9-to-5 job.
+I recently did a call where everyone participating had a traditional 9-to-5-like job.

-I said, “Listen, the biggest mistake most people make is equating rich with free.”
+I said to them, “Listen, the biggest mistake most people make is equating rich with free.”

 Everybody I’ve ever talked to wants to be financially free.
 I’ve never talked to anybody that doesn’t want that.

-But what you must understand is that you don’t need to be rich in order to be free.
+But what you must understand is this one major misconception:You don’t need to be rich in order to be free Click To Tweet